ibm-cloud-docs/blockchain-sw-252/howto/console-deploy-ocp-rhm.md

 The Red Hat Marketplace is available directly from your OpenShift web console and provides an open cloud catalog that makes it easier to discover and access certified software for container-based environments in public clouds.
 With automated deployment, software is immediately available to deploy on any Red Hat OpenShift cluster, providing a fast, integrated experience.
 Discover and buy certified software, and quickly deploy.
 Access open source and proprietary software, with responsive support, streamlined billing and contracting, simplified governance, and single-dashboard visibility across clouds.
 Built in partnership by Red Hat and {{site.data.keyword.IBM_notm}}, this marketplace helps organizations deliver enterprise software and improve workload portability.

-The marketplace provides a simplified alternative method for deploying an instance of the {{site.data.keyword.blockchainfull_notm}} Platform to your cluster instead of the [manual deployment steps](/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-ocp) or by using [Ansible playbook](/docs/blockchain-sw-251?topic=blockchain-sw-251-ansible) scripts.
+The marketplace provides a simplified alternative method for deploying an instance of the {{site.data.keyword.blockchainfull_notm}} Platform to your cluster instead of the [manual deployment steps](/docs/blockchain-sw-252?topic=blockchain-sw-252-deploy-ocp) or by using [Ansible playbook](/docs/blockchain-sw-252?topic=blockchain-sw-252-ansible) scripts.

 With just a few simple steps, you can get started with the {{site.data.keyword.blockchainfull_notm}} Platform.
 After you install the operator to your OpenShift project, you can create a subscription that allows you to deploy the blockchain console UI.

 Currently, you cannot deploy Certificate Authorities (CAs), peers, and ordering nodes directly, you should use the console to deploy those nodes instead.
 This tutorial only includes instructions for installing the console.
 {: important}

-To learn more about the Marketplace see the [Red Hat documentation](https://marketplace.redhat.com){: external}.<blockchain-sw-251>
+To learn more about the Marketplace see the [Red Hat documentation](https://marketplace.redhat.com){: external}.

 ## Limitations
 {: #deploy-ocp-rhm-limitations}

 - This deployment option is not available on OpenShift Container Platform on LinuxONE.
-- This deployment option is only available for {{site.data.keyword.blockchainfull_notm}} Platform 2.5 and higher. </blockchain-sw-251>
+- This deployment option is only available for {{site.data.keyword.blockchainfull_notm}} Platform 2.5 and higher.
 - IBM Blockchain Platform 2.5.2 is supported on Red Hat OpenShift 4.4+.
 - You are responsible for the management of health monitoring, logging, and resource usage of your blockchain components.
 - IBM Blockchain Platform is not supported on OpenShift Online.
 - Mutual TLS is not supported between your applications and your blockchain nodes.
 - You cannot use the ESR version of Firefox to log in to the IBM Blockchain Platform console.
 - The free trial cannot be upgraded to the paid version.
 After 30 days, access to the product is removed.
-See [Free trial](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-sw-pricing#ibp-software-pricing-free) for more information.
+See [Free trial](/docs/blockchain-sw-252?topic=blockchain-sw-252-ibp-sw-pricing#ibp-software-pricing-free) for more information.

 ## Before you begin
 {: #deploy-ocp-rhm-prerequisites}